hyosung11/Launch-School/Courses/JS100/assessment.md

 * How you discovered Launch School.

-  * In an email message I received from "<Learn to Code with Me>" the author mentioned Launch School as an alternative to a coding bootcamp.
+  * In an email message I received from "Learn to Code with Me" the author mentioned Launch School as an alternative to a coding bootcamp.
 I followed the link and down the rabbit hole.

 * What is your impression of the Prep courses that you just completed?
 Which parts were easy for you?
 Which were difficult?
 What did you enjoy?
 What didn't you like?

+I enjoyed working through the Prep courses.
+The courses provided a good review of the basics that I had learned prior in my coding bootcamp and online courses.
+I found the presentation and sequence of the material to be well-thought.
+Doing the Prep courses solidified previous knowledge and filled in gaps of knowledge.

+The high level review of concepts seemed easy and enjoyable for me.
+I liked encountering things I previously knew and affirming that I understood the concepts.

+I still find implementing concepts into code with precision challenging.
+I like this challenge and welcome it on the road to mastery.
+I realize I need to slow down and break an exercise down step-by-step.
+I like PEDAC.
+It reminds me of IRAC from law school where we had to approach a case sequentially by examining the Issue, delineating the Rule, Applying the law, to ascertain the Conclusion.

+In some sections I wanted more examples to illustrate the concept.
+This would be in addition to the exercises at the end of each chapter and the ones in JavaScript Basics.

   * thorough fun hard fundamental good review liked it well-thought out. clear what I have been looking for
     * easy - review of concepts
     * difficult - slowing my mind down enough to really master the concepts and then actually code them out correctly
     * enjoy the learning process; the feedback loop still
     * didn't like
+    * more exercises in the lecture section as well
 *
 * How long did it take you to complete the Prep courses end-to-end?

-  * I started the Prep course on July 2 and finished on July 11.
+  * I started the Prep courses on July 2 and finished on July 12.
 I worked more than eight hours a day on the material.
-Most of the material was a review and refresher of content I had already learned in my coding bootcamp and from self-learning through Udemy Courses, freeCodeCamp, and other sources.
+Most of the material was a review and a refresher of content I had already learned in my coding bootcamp and from self-learning through Udemy Courses, freeCodeCamp, and other sources.

 CONFIRMATIONS